Read Time (minutes)

 What sensitisation means

 Picture a volume dial.
-Normally it sits at a reasonable level.
-After prolonged pain, the dial can get turned up.
-Signals that would usually be quiet become loud.
-Things that would not normally hurt begin to.
-This happens in two ways.
+Normally it is set at a level that allows comfortable listening.
+In some cases of prolonged pain, that “volume dial” of pain intensity can get turned up, so that signals that would usually be quiet become loud.
+Events that would not normally hurt begin to do so.
+This sensitisation happens in two ways:

-Peripheral sensitisation is when nerves in and around a previously injured area become more easily triggered, firing in response to normal movement or touch.
+Peripheral sensitisation of nociception means that nerves in and around a previously damaged area become more easily triggered, firing in response to normal movement, touch or changes in local temperature.

 Why a normal scan does not mean no pain

 A normal scan does not mean no pain.
-Scans such as MRIs and X-rays show structure: bones, discs, joints, some soft tissue.
-They cannot measure nervous system sensitivity or capture the brain processes that produce pain.
+Scans such as MRIs and X-rays can show only structure: bones, discs, joints, some soft tissue.
+They do not show pain or its apparent source.

-Research shows many people have significant findings on scans, such as bulging discs or joint wear, with no pain at all.
+By contrast, many people have significant findings on medical imaging, such as bulging discs or joint wear, but with no pain at all.
 And many people with severe pain have scans that look completely normal.
-Scans are a useful tool, but they are one piece of a much larger picture.
+Scans are a useful tool to identify potentially treatable pathology, but they are only one piece of a much larger picture.

-This is not a choice, a weakness, or a character flaw.
-It is biology: the nervous system doing what it is built to do, in a way that has become unhelpful.
+This is not a matter of choice, a weakness, or a character flaw.
+It is normal biology that has evolved over time.

-This point matters, so it is worth being clear.
-Saying pain involves the brain, or that the nervous system has sensitised, is not saying the pain is imagined or psychological or less real.
+This point is very important to understand, so it is worth being clear.
+Saying that pain involves the brain, or that the nervous system has become sensitised, does not mean that the pain is imaginary or “psychological” or any less real.

-Pain produced by a sensitised nervous system hurts every bit as much as pain from a fresh injury.
-It disrupts sleep, function and life just as much, and deserves exactly the same compassion and care.
-Understanding sensitisation simply explains something that otherwise seems inexplicable, and points toward things that genuinely help.
+Pain produced by a sensitised nervous system hurts every bit as much as pain arising from a fresh injury.
+It disrupts sleep, function and life just as much, and deserves exactly the same attention, compassion and care.
+Understanding sensitisation of nociception explains the otherwise inexplicable situation, and points toward strategies that genuinely help.

 Because this kind of pain is driven more by nervous system sensitivity than by ongoing damage, the most useful strategies work with the nervous system rather than focusing only on the sore area.

-● Gentle, graded movement, which teaches the nervous system that movement is safe.
+Gentle, graded movement, within an envelope of tolerated pain, can show the person that movement is safe.

-● Managing stress and mood, which lightens the load on the system.
+Managing psychological stress and low mood, which lightens the “other information” load on the person.

-● Psychological strategies such as cognitive behavioural approaches, which shift unhelpful patterns.
+Psychological strategies such as cognitive behavioural approaches, which target unhelpful thought patterns.

-None of these are quick fixes.
-But together, over time, they can make a real difference to pain, function and quality of life.
+None of these strategies are quick fixes.
+But together, over time, they can make a real difference to pain intensity, function and quality of life.

-Have you ever been told your scans are clear and felt dismissed by it?
-Does understanding sensitisation change how that news lands for you?
+Have you ever been told your scans are clear and felt dismissed by the person providing this information?
+Does understanding sensitisation of nociception change how that news lands for you?

 KEY TAKEAWAY

-Pain can continue after tissues heal because the nervous system can become sensitised, more reactive, and quicker to produce pain.
-This is a real biological process, not imagination or weakness, and strategies that calm the nervous system can genuinely help.
+Pain can continue after tissues heal because the nervous system can become sensitised, more reactive, and quicker to maintain pain.
+This is a real biological process, not imagination or personal weakness, and strategies designed to calm the sensitised nervous system can genuinely help.

 Where to next